nixpig/anocir/README.md

 # 🍪 brownie

-An experimental Linux container runtime, implementing the OCI Runtime Spec.
+An experimental Linux container runtime, attempting to implement the OCI Runtime Spec.
+See below for progress against that goal.

 > [!NOTE]
 >